mikitsu/py-s-lang/README.md

 - ``interpret`` takes a dictionary fo functions and a sequence of commands, a command being ``['func_name', 'some', 'arguments']``.
 It executes them sequentially, keeping track of the last results (used for ``$0``, ``$1``, ... substitution).
+    Here, command substitution is handled as well, baisically
 - ``prepare_code`` transforms a big block of text into a list of commands, handling backslash escapes, quoting, commants and line continuation